Cj-bc/absences/README.md

   - Show summary: `absences`
   - Show details for category: `absences <category>`
   - Show categories that is about to over limit: `absences alert`

+## config file

+  `absences` read config at `$HOME/.config/absences/confg` available configs are:

+    - `datapath`: the path to file that contains raw absences data
+    - `alert_line`: number. define when to alert